sems-server/sems/apps/dsm/doc/Readme.dsm.txt

 The DonkeySM can be extended by modules, which add new conditions and actions to the language.
 This way, menuing system etc can be implemented as DSM, while complex logic or processing can efficitently be implemented in C++.
+Modules can act on new sessions, and have a initialization function that is called when the module is loaded.
-DonkeySM also has built in actions to call DI methods from other modules.
+DonkeySM also has built in actions to call
+DI methods from other modules.

 It can cache a set of prompts, configured at start, in memory